-Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.
+Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.

+Subsections applicable to this service fully attained.

 The building holds a current building warrant of fitness.
+Maintenance schedules are maintained.

-Electrical equipment has been tested and tagged.
-All medical equipment and all hoists have been serviced and calibrated.
-There is an approved evacuation scheme and security procedures in place.
+There is an approved evacuation scheme.
+The facility has security procedures in place.
+The dementia unit is secure.